-SPECIALIZED WASTE Categories
+SPECIALIZED WASTE CATEGORIES

-1. Ignitability: flammable liquid or solid waste
+Ignitability: flammable liquid or solid waste

-2. Corrosivity: waste that can rust or decompose
+Corrosivity: waste that can rust or decompose

-3. Reactivity: explosive waste
+Reactivity: explosive waste

-4. Toxicity: poisonous waste
+Toxicity: poisonous waste

-Due to the potential risks of handling infectious medical waste, health care facilities must follow proper waste disposal protocol to protect their staff, service provider, and communities.
-Medical waste is primarily regulated by the state and other federal agencies, and typically, all health care facilities must separate their hazardous waste from non-hazardous waste in appropriately labeled containers.
+Due to the potential risks of handling infectious medical waste, healthcare facilities must follow proper waste disposal protocol to protect their staff, service providers, and communities.
+State and federal agencies regulate medical waste creation and disposal.
+Typically, healthcare facilities must separate their hazardous waste from non-hazardous waste in appropriately labeled containers.
 Improperly managing these materials can put the health of your service provider and the general public at risk.

 Food and Drug Administration (FDA): Regulates the manufacturing of sharp containers.